sdebruyn/dbt-timescaledb/docs/usage/macros.md

 ## `add_retention_policy`

-Add a retention policy to a hypertable or continuous aggregate.
+Add a retention policy to a (virtual) hypertable or continuous aggregate.

 [Configuration options](retention-policies.md#configuration-options)